10 zip codes·Updated June 2026

-Californians and Pacific Northwest transplants drove rents up fast, then the market cooled and everyone wrote it off.
-The population growth that caused the run-up didn't actually reverse though — demand is still real and Idaho is very landlord-friendly.
+Californians and PNW transplants drove rents up fast, then the market cooled and everyone wrote it off.
+The migration that drove the run-up didn't reverse.
+Demand is still real, and Idaho is one of the most landlord-friendly states in the country.

 Median Asking Rent